Exploring Vietnamese Noodles: Top 15 Must-Try Dishes

 Cao Lau noodles aren’t just a dish; it is a taste of Hoi An’s history.
 What makes these noodles special is the traditional preparation: they are said to be made with water from Hoi An’s ancient Ba Le well and lye derived from local tree ash, giving them their unique firmness and golden hue.

-This dish is significant with tender slices of char siu, fresh herbs, and crunchy rice crackers, all layered over the signature noodles.
+Cao Lau ingredients are significant with tender slices of char siu, fresh herbs, and crunchy rice crackers, all layered over the signature noodles.
 Instead of a full broth, a small amount of rich, flavorful sauce is added, coating every bite with umami goodness.

-Priced at 40,000 – 100,000 VND ($1.70 – $4.30), Cao Lau is best enjoyed in Hoi An, with Cao Lau Thanh and Cao Lau Ba Le being legendary spots for an authentic experience.
+The price of Cao Lau Hoi An noodle is about 40,000 – 100,000 VND ($1.70 – $4.30).
+Cao Lau dish is best enjoyed in Hoi An, with Cao Lau Thanh and Cao Lau Ba Le being legendary spots for an authentic experience.

-7. Banh Canh Ca: Vietnamese thick noodle soup with fish
+7. Bánh canh cá: Vietnamese thick noodle soup with fish

-Banh Canh Ca is one of the most popular Vietnamese noodle dishes from central and southern Vietnam.
+Banh canh ca is one of the popular Vietnamese noodle dishes from central and southern Vietnam.
 They feature thick and chewy noodles, made from either rice or tapioca, and are served in a clear and savory broth.
 The dish’s highlight is the fish cake, made from finely ground fish, seasoned with herbs, and molded into round cakes, giving the soup a hearty and satisfying texture.
 The broth is light yet flavorful, often simmered with fish bones or other seafood, and seasoned with aromatic herbs.
-Banh canh ca is typically topped with fresh vegetables like bean sprouts, cilantro, and lime, creating a refreshing balance.
+Vietnamese thick noodle soup is typically topped with fresh vegetables like bean sprouts, cilantro, and lime, creating a refreshing balance.

 Banh canh ca is popular in central and southern coastal areas like Nha Trang, Phan Thiet, and Da Nang